Mathematical Framework for Online Social Media Auditing: Proofs

-\begin{proof}[Proof of \text{Lemma} \ref{lemma:Independent coordinates of psi}] Let $\left(\f{Z}\right)_{t_0}^{t_T}$ be trajectory drowned by Markov chain $\mathscr{M}$, in the length of $\s{T}$.
-It is a consequence of the Markov property that the first succeeding states of state of $i$, in particular such $k$, be independent and identically distributed according to the conditional distribution defined by the $i$-th state of $\mathscr{M}$. \end{proof}

-The following lemma slightly generalizes the ``Exponential decay lemma" shown in \cite{pmlr-v132-chan21a}, for a (general) case, where we have $m$-simultaneously independent random walks on the same Morkovian chain (where $m>1$).
-This result serves as a core tool in the proof of Theorem \ref{lemma:m-Jointly-k-cover time and tolerant-closeness-testing Markov chains}.
+We start with the following lemma generalizes the ``exponential decay lemma" in \cite{pmlr-v132-chan21a} for the case where we have $m$ independent Markov chains.
+This result will be essential in the proof of Theorem~\ref{lemma:m-Jointly-k-cover time and tolerant-closeness-testing Markov chains}.
+For simplicity of notations, we will sometimes suppress the dependency of the covering quantities on $\mathscr{M}$.